ServBay Documentation: Manage Databases with Adminer

 .

-Q: What if I forgot the database username or password?
+Q: I forgot my database username or password.
 Where can I find them?

-Q: When connecting to PostgreSQL, what are the server address and port?
+Q: What are the server address and port for connecting to PostgreSQL?

 .
-You can confirm the PostgreSQL listening address and port in ServBay’s settings.
-For Unix Domain Socket connections, enter /Applications/ServBay/tmp
+You can confirm the listening address and port in ServBay's settings.
+For Unix Domain Socket connections, use /Applications/ServBay/tmp

-Q: For MariaDB/MySQL, what's the difference between the server address and socket path?
+Q: What’s the difference between server address and socket path when connecting to MariaDB/MySQL?

 A: localhost

-Q: Can I manage databases not built into ServBay using Adminer?
+Q: Can I use Adminer to manage databases not included with ServBay?

-A: Adminer itself supports many database types.
-If you have separately installed databases (such as standalone MongoDB instances or remote databases), you can theoretically connect to them using the Adminer file provided by ServBay, as long as they are network-accessible and you have the correct connection information.
-However, Adminer’s main value in ServBay lies in providing convenient management for the built-in databases.
+A: Adminer supports many database types by itself.
+If you’ve installed other databases externally (e.g., standalone MongoDB or remote databases), you can attempt connecting to them using the Adminer file inside ServBay—provided you have the correct network access and credentials.
+However, Adminer’s greatest value is in managing ServBay’s built-in databases.

 Conclusion

-Adminer is a highly convenient database management tool provided by ServBay.
-Thanks to its single-file, lightweight nature and multi-database support, it greatly simplifies managing MariaDB/MySQL, PostgreSQL, and SQLite databases in your local development environment.
-With this guide, you should be able to easily connect to ServBay’s databases and use Adminer for daily database management and data operations tasks.
+Adminer, included with ServBay, is a highly convenient database management tool.
+Its single-file, lightweight design and multi-database support make managing MariaDB/MySQL, PostgreSQL, and SQLite databases in a local development environment much easier.
+Guided by this document, you should be able to connect to ServBay’s databases and use Adminer for your daily database management and data operations with ease.